cangjie-bot/cangjie_docs/docs/dev-guide/source_en/Macro/compiling_error_reporting_and_debugging.md

-# Compilation, Errors, and Debugging
+# 1Compilation, Errors, and Debugging

 ## Macro Compilation and Usage